 Ethics and Inclusivity

 EMCC Global adopts an integrated approach.
 The Supervision Framework, The Global Code of Ethics and Diversity and Inclusion Declaration sit alongside other resources that contribute to the awareness of the supervisor, whose role includes supporting the supervisee to maintain high, ethical standards in their practice, and maintain an inclusive mindset and approach.
+More information can be found here: diversity in coaching.

 Whilst there are other ‘kinds’ of supervision, EMCC Global believes that the following comprise the three main formats.